Loading…

 India is charting its own course on AI regulation, balancing innovation with responsibility.
-The evolving governance landscape for AI companies in India.
+The evolving governance space for AI companies in India.

 India is taking a distinctive approach to AI governance that reflects its dual identity as both a major AI producer and one of the largest markets for AI applications.
 Rather than adopting the prescriptive regulatory frameworks seen in the European Union, India is pursuing a principles based approach that emphasizes responsible innovation, sector specific guidelines, and industry self regulation backed by government oversight.